 “It implies withdrawal from some things in order to deal effectively with others, and is a condition which has a real opposite in the confused, dazed, scatterbrained state.”

-When it comes to attention, there are three important aspects to keep in mind:
+When it comes to attention, there are three crucial aspects to keep in mind:

 Attention is a skill